christson2/Reacher/WORK_SUMMARY.md

 ---

-*This marks the successful completion of the FreeMart RESTful API implementation.
+*This marks the successful completion of the Reacher RESTful API implementation.
 The system is ready for local development and deployment.*

 🚀 **Ready to launch!**